How Often to Buff and Wax Your Boat According to the Pros

 UV rays will beat up your boat’s gelcoat unless you have the proper protection on the gelcoat.
 If your boat is oxidized, applying a wax will do nothing but seal imperfection.
 You will have to use a compound to buff out the oxidation before applying wax.

 Think of wax and sealants like saving your work.
 If your boat is oxidized, you are only sealing imperfection.
 You have to buff away oxidation before applying a wax!

 Give us a call to have your boat buffed, waxed, washed, polished, and protected to offer maximum protection from the weather!
 Salt water is especially harmful to boats, especially when they are not maintained and washed monthly.

 ALL of the following items need to be addressed monthly in order to maintain your boat.

 Other aspects of your boat should also be protected like your hull!
-In a climate like Charleston, South Carolina all the way down to Miami, Florida, you should have a diver clean the bottom of your boat at minimum once a month.
-During the summer it’s recommended to clean the hull every 2 weeks!
+You should have a diver clean the bottom of your boat at minimum once a month.

 If you have any questions feel free to give us a call for some advice.